huyuhui001/mySite/docs/k8s/cka_en/foundamentals/persistence.md

 EOF
 ```

-!!!
-Note
+Note:

 * By default to mount ConfigMap, Kubernetes will overwrite all content of the mount point.
 We can use `volumeMounts.subPath` to specify that only overwrite the file `nginx.conf` defined in `mountPath`.
 * Is we use `volumeMounts.subPath` to mount a Container Volume, Kubernetes won't do hot update to reflect real-time update.

 Verify if the `nginx.conf` mounted from outside is in the Container by comparing with above file.

 ```console
 kubectl exec -it nginx-with-cm -- sh cat /etc/nginx/nginx.conf
 ```

 ### Secret

 Encode password with base64

 ```console
 echo -n admin | base64
 YWRtaW4=